surajssd/blog_contents/content/post/2021/08/sapiens.md

     - The tokens of imagined reality are so embedded in our material world that the believers seldom question its authenticity.
     - The imagined order works on the consensus, as in we always need enough people of the group to believe the imagined order so that others also fall into the trap.
 If there are not enough people, then the imagined order will collapse.
 - Unlike honey bees, whose social order is developed due to evolution, ours is a result of our imagination.
+- The agricultural revolution caused many problems for humans.
+The deeply rooted hierarchies that we see in societies today were first forged due to the Agricultural revolution.
+This does not mean that we can go back to the hunter-gatherer lifestyle.
+We can't feed so many people with that approach.
 - Imagined hierarchies, just like imagined orders, are about placing humans at various strata of the social pyramid.
 So think of it like in an imagined order there could be multiple imagined hierarchies.
 - Hindus who believe in caste legitimized it saying it is a divine creation written in Vedas.